jon-xu/scSplit/README.md

         cat header alt_filtered2.csv > alt_filtered3.csv

         And then use ref_filtered3.csv and alt_filtered3.csv in the next step (scSplit run).
-        In the next release, this blacklist or whitelist filtering of SNVs will be built into scSplit count.
+        In the next release, this whitelist filtering of SNVs will be built into scSplit count.

 ### 4. Demultiplexing and generate ALT P/A matrix
    a) Use the two generated allele counts matrices files to demultiplex the cells into different samples.
 Doublet sample will not have the same sample ID every time, which will be explicitly indicated in the log file